 There is a lot of grief in our communities right now.
 Grief related to so many aspects of the Covid 19 crisis.
 Grief related to our damaged Earth.
 Grief relating to people close to us who are dying and who we can't be alongside.
 Anticipatory grief.
 Actual grief.
 Complex grief.

 I made this colouring-in page about the web-like pattern and aspects of grief that often form in our lives.
 Please feel free to print off and colour in/doodle on.
 Click here for a PDF version to print from.
-If you want to read more about different types of grief and practical, creative ways of living with so much loss then I can recommend the blog at What's Your Grief as a good place to start.
-Book ReviewHaving followed the journey of Sarah Spencer’s course, workshops and training about using principles from nature, tress specifically, to navigate and thrive in our lives, I was really excited when I found out that she was also writing a book about the same topic.
-And I’ve not been disappointed.
-Think Like a Tree, the book, is a beautiful and incredibly informative tool for us all.
+If you want to read more about different types of grief and practical, creative ways of living with so much loss then I can recommend the blog at What's Your Grief as a good place to start. |

 Welcome to my blog.
 Here I aim to share everyday examples of how permaculture can provide healing and regeneration for ourselves, our communities and our planet.